Safari

 Printing Envelopes

 You can print an envelope addressed to a contact by choosing Print from the File menu with the chosen person selected.
-In the print dialog choose Envelopes from the Style pop-up menu.
-As an interesting quirk, Address Book will address the envelope to everyone in the household if you have specified a spouse or child in the person's entry.
-For more information, check in this Mac OS X Hints page.
+In the print dialog you might have to click the blue disclosure triangle to show all the settings, and choose Envelopes from the Style drop-down menu.

 Drag Chunks of Text onto Dock Icons